On this page:

-Applications must be submitted no later than midnight on January 15.
+All application materials must be submitted no later than midnight on January 15.
 Our Admissions and Financial Aid Committee begins to review applications in early February.
 Admission and aid offers typically begin in late February.
-We do maintain a wait list which is often active through April 15th.
+We do maintain a wait list which is very often active through April 15th.

 Recommended mathematics preparation includes:

 Additional math courses, such as real analysis or differential equations, improve your chances of success in the program.

 Please use the institutional code 5820 when reporting test scores; no department code is necessary.

 The GRE General Test is the only acceptable exam.
 The GRE advanced test in economics is not required, and we cannot accept GMAT scores.
 Most admitted students have earned a GRE quantitative score above or near the 90th percentile.

 Writing samples and research examples are not required and, if submitted, cannot be reviewed.
 A statement of purpose is required; please do not confuse it with a writing sample.